| This

 task somebody with getting and printing out additional information.

-shows how to build at home, from materials commonly found there, an effective
+that shows how to build at home, from materials commonly found there,

 If there is enough time to both order, and be shipped, your own radiation